-The crowd laughed nervously as they tried to figure out if that was a joke or not.
+The crowd could’t tell if that was a joke or not.
 Dan examined the centipedes.
 “It looks like your source got the better of you,” said Dan.
 “He conned you into buying centipedes with no legs.”

 Henry finally noticed Dan.
 “Everyone knows you can’t smoke the legs, idiot.”

 “The legs are the best part,” said Dan.
 “Don’t be salty just because you got conned.
 Let the buyer beware, am I right?”

 “Dainty, what are you doing?”
 Faith held his hand.